cosmos/stargate-launch/hub_upgrade_proposal.md

 ### 3. Documentation and Self-Certification
 Documentation was a success for the Cosmos Stargate effort.
 The upgrades with the most breaking changes such as legacy Amino have a complete audit with documentation on exceptions for blockchain API interfaces.

 Most exchanges and wallets have taken self-certification on directly.
-Our team continues to provide real-time support on multiple partner slack channels and on the Cosmos #stargate Discord channel.
+Our team continues to provide real-time support on multiple partner slack channels and on the Cosmos [#stargate Discord](https://discord.gg/W8trcGV) channel.

 ### Cosmos Stargate Integration Success
+Cosmos Stargate integration success with exchanges and wallet providers reflects the quality of the code developed by the various Cosmos teams.

 ## Stargate Upgrade Steps
 ------------
+The upgrade steps for the simulated upgrade of the current Cosmoshub mainnet to Cosmos Stargate includes the following steps:

+1.

 ## Time of the Upgrade
 ------------
+We propose scheduling the Cosmoshub-3 to Cosmoshub-4 simulated upgrade for Thursday November 5th, 2020 at [XX00 UTC]

 ## The git commit of Gaia that we are upgrading to
 ------------